john-guerra/revealVizScrollyteling/README.md

   </body>
 </html>
 ```
-2) Add the library revealVizScroll.js to Reveal.js dependencies, with a callback that creates your scrollables
+2) Add the library revealVizScroll.js to Reveal.js dependencies, with a callback that creates your scrollables.
+To create a scrollable use the function `revealVizScroll.makeScrollable(name, stepFunction, [initFunction, [stopFunction]])`.
+Name is the same name you will use in the scrollable attribute of your slides, stepFunction gets called everytime your slides changed with a parameter identifying the step.
+The last two parameters correspond to the functions called on init (once at the beginning of your presentation) and on stop (evertime the slides move away of your scrollable).
 ```html
     <script>
       function moveLeft(ele) {